-While the RC process for Resource Conservation and Recovery Act (RCRA) facilities is identical to the above description, please note that an additional public notice and 45-day comment period are required when a site rehabilitation completion order is to be issued.
+While the IC process for Resource Conservation and Recovery Act (RCRA) facilities is identical to the above description, please note that an additional public notice and 45-day comment period are required when a site rehabilitation completion order is to be issued.
 And, like EPA-lead sites, a public forum may be required based on public interest at a RCRA facility.
 These timeframes should be recognized up front since they can have a significant effect on real estate transactions or other planned development of property.

-Signature Process
+Signature Process for a Restrictive Covenant

-After the RC has been reviewed by the OGC and found to be acceptable, the owner should sign it and return it to the OGC.
+After the RC has been reviewed by the OGC and found to be acceptable, the owner should sign the RC, and if applicable the Access Easement Agreement, and return it to the site manager.
 See Attachment 27, Examples of Signature Blocks and Certifications.
-The reviewing attorney will sign the RC as being in correct form and route it to the appropriate director or delegated authority for signature.
-The Division Director for the DWM, or his or her designee, should sign all ICs for Tallahassee-lead sites.
-The District Director or the Director’s designee should sign all ICs for District-lead sites.
-All ICs for contracted local government-lead sites should be signed by the Division Director for the DWM, or the Director’s designee.
+The site manager will provide it to OGC and the reviewing attorney will sign the RC as being in correct form and route it to the appropriate director or delegated authority for signature.
+The Division Director for the DWM, or his or her designee, should sign all RCs for Tallahassee-lead sites.
+The District Director or the Director’s designee should sign all RCs for District-lead sites.
+All RCs for contracted local government-lead sites should be signed by the Division Director for the DWM, or the Director’s designee.
 Local governments with delegated authority should sign in accordance with the provisions of the delegation agreement.

-Recording
+Recording RCs

-After the signing of the document by the FDEP attorney and Division representative or District Director, the IC should be immediately returned to the site/project manager, who should forward it to the property owner, or owner’s representative as soon as possible for recording in the public records of the county where the restricted property is located and the property deed recorded.
+After the signing of the RC by the FDEP attorney and Division representative or District Director, the RC should be immediately returned to the property owner, or owner’s representative as soon as possible for recording in the public records of the county where the restricted property is located and the property deed recorded.
 The property owner is responsible for all filing fees at all petroleum-contaminated sites, whether eligible for state-funded site rehabilitation or not; and additionally, the property owner is responsible for paying the filing fees for privately-funded cleanups of non-petroleum contaminated sites.
+See Attachment 24, Statutory Recording Requirements.

 Post-recording

 The PRSR provides the FDEP site/project manager with a copy of the RC stamped with the county record book and page number on every page of the document, including attachments and exhibits, and showing where and when the RC was recorded.
-In the case of an RC that is recorded in a county that does not provide free online public access to review recorded documents, the FDEP site/project manager may request an official recorded copy of the RC form the PRSR.
+In the case of an RC that is recorded in a county that does not provide free online public access to review recorded documents, the FDEP site/project manager may request an official recorded copy of the RC from the PRSR.
 After reviewing the recorded RC, the FDEP site/project manager shall issue the SRCO with Conditions.

-See Attachment 24, Statutory Recording Requirements.
+SRCO with Conditions using Alternative ICs (non-RC option)

+If the PRSR has proposed an alternative IC, such as reliance upon a local ordinance or MOA restricting groundwater use, then the IC is not recorded because the local ordinance is already a part of the public record or the MOA has been determined by FDEP to be adequately protective.
+However, the type of IC used should be memorialized in the SRCO with Conditions.
+The template SRCO normally used with RCs should be modified to reference the specific provisions of the local ordinance upon which the PRSR relies as the IC for the contaminated site.
+Additionally, a statement will be added to the reopener language in the SRCO to state that if the local ordinance provisions relating to the restricted groundwater use are amended, then the contaminated site may be “reopened” and the Conditional SRCO may be revoked.

 D. INSTITUTIONAL CONTROLS REGISTRY